storesafe/cordova-sqlite-storage/README.md

   - if the issue is with *adding* data to a table, that the test program includes the statements you used to open the database and create the table;
   - if the issue is with *retrieving* data from a table, that the test program includes the statements you used to open the database, create the table, and enter the data you are trying to retrieve.

-Then please raise an issue with the test program included in the description.
+Then please post the issue to the [pgsqlite forum](http://groups.google.com/group/pgsqlite).

 # Unit test(s)